holarissun/holarissun.github.io/_pages/about.md

   *ICLR 2024, also NeurIPS 2023 ENLSP Workshop as **<span style="background-color: #f0f0f0; color: #333;">Oral</span>** Presentation*
   **Hao Sun**, Alihan Hüyük, Mihaela van der Schaar
     - We studied the large language model inference-time optimization on mathematical reasoning tasks.
-    - We highlighted the importance of reward models in **<span style="background-color: #f0f0f0; color: #333;">LLM inference-time optimization for math</span>**, which has been recognized by the community as an important topic since late 2024 (a year after the paper has been finished).
+    - We highlighted the importance of reward models in **<span style="background-color: #f0f0f0; color: #333;">LLM inference-time optimization for math</span>**, which has been recognized by the community as an important topic since late 2024 (one year after the paper has been finished).

 - **[Rethinking the Bradley-Terry Models in Preference-based Reward Modeling: Foundation, Theory, and its Alternatives](https://arxiv.org/pdf/2411.04991)**
   *ICLR 2025 **<span style="background-color: #f0f0f0; color: #333;">Oral (Top 1.2%)</span>***